Kaktovik numerals: Arithmetic

 Another advantage came in doing long division.
-The visual aspects and the sub-base of five made long division with large dividends almost as easy as short division, as it didn't require writing in sub-tables for multiplying and subtracting the intermediate steps.
+The visual aspects and the sub-base of five made long division with large dividends almost as easy as short division, as it did not require writing in sub-tables for multiplying and subtracting the intermediate steps.
 The students could keep track of the strokes of the intermediate steps with colored pencils in an elaborated system of chunking.